EPCCed/hpcss24/README.md

 The morning lectures will all have associated practicals.
-You are welcome to continue working on these in the afternoons, but in case you want to explore thinsg a bit more you can work on applying the morning's HCC techniques to two examples: one based on image processing, the other a simple computational fluid dynamics example.
+You are welcome to continue working on these in the afternoons, but in case you want to explore things a bit more you can work on applying the morning's HPC techniques to two examples: one based on image processing, the other a simple computational fluid dynamics example.

 ## Material